-3.9 PARALLEL AND SERIES OPERATION
+3.11 PARALLEL AND SERIES OPERATION

 The following modes of operation are used for applications requiring more current or voltage than is available from a single power supply.
-To meet the requirements for greater output voltage or current, two supplies may be connected in series (Section 3.9.3), or up to ten power supplies can be connected in parallel (Section 3.9.1).
+To meet the requirements for greater output voltage or current, two supplies may be connected in series (Section 3.11.3), or up to ten power supplies can be connected in parallel (Section 3.11.1).

-Another option may be to connect an ASD unit with an SGA unit in parallel when requiring greater output current than a single power supply can provide (Section 3.9.2).
+Another option may be to connect an ASD FLX unit with an SGA unit in parallel when requiring greater output current than a single power supply can provide (Section 3.11.2).

-3.9.1 PARALLEL OPERATION
+3.11.1 PARALLEL OPERATION

-In order to connect up to ten power supplies in parallel, use a daisy-chain wiring configuration as follows (refer to Figure 3-21):
+In order to connect up to ten power supplies in parallel, use a daisy-chain wiring configuration as follows (refer to Figure 3-11):

-(Note that there are two separate RJ-45 connectors on the upper left rear panel of each power supply, marked INTERFACE #1 "PAR OUT" and "PAR IN").
+(Note that there are four separate RJ-45 connectors on the upper right of the rear panel of the power supply, marked INTERFACE #1 & #2, "PAR OUT" and "PAR IN"), respectfully.

-- Beginning with the power supply designated (by you) to have the active master controller, use an interface cable (Shielded CAT 5 cable) to connect the PAR OUT connector on the designated active master controller to the PAR IN connector on the second power supply (unit 2). - On the second power supply (unit 2), use another interface cable to connect the PAR OUT connector to the third power supply's (unit 3) PAR IN connector.
+- 1. Beginning with the power supply designated (by you) to have the active master controller, use an interface cable (Shielded CAT 5 cable) to connect the PAR OUT connector on the designated active master controller to the PAR IN connector on the second power supply (unit 2). - 2.
+On the second power supply (unit 2), use another interface cable to connect the PAR OUT connector to the third power supply's (unit 3) PAR IN connector.
 Continue these interconnections up to a maximum of 10 power supplies. - 3.
-Install the bus termination on both ends of the group, the first and last unit, which are provided with the units.
-On the first unit install on "PAR IN" and on the last unit install on "PAR OUT" of INTERFACE #1. - 4.
-Connect the Positive output terminals of all the power supplies and the Load. - 5.
-Connect the Negative output terminals of all the power supplies and the load. - 6.
-Confirm that there are no shorts between the Positive and Negative output terminals. - 7.
-Referring to Figure 3-21, connect twisted pair cables as follows:

-For Remote Sense, the active master controller shall have a twisted pair from its own SENSE terminals to the Load's output terminals.

-For Local Sense, the active master controller shall have a twisted pair from its own SENSE terminals to its own output terminals.

-Ensure that all twisted pair cables are as short as possible.
+Install the bus termination on the last units "PAR OUT" of INTERFACE #1. - 4.
+On all the designated slaves 8 position dip switch set switch 3 on up position to disable internal master so that the modules can be controlled by the designated master unit. - 5.
+Connect all of the Positive output terminals to the Load. - 6.
+Connect all of the Negative output terminals to the Load. - 7.
+Confirm that there are no shorts between the Positive and Negative output terminals. - 8.
+Referring to Figure 3-11, connect twisted pair cables as follows: - For Remote Sense, the active master controller shall have a twisted pair from its own SENSE terminals to the Load's output terminals. - For Local Sense, the active master controller shall have a twisted pair from its own SENSE terminals to its own output terminals. - Ensure that all twisted pair cables are as short as possible.